-(Last Updated on : 18/02/2012)
+(Last Updated on : 01-06-2019)

-History of Kho-Kho in India
+History of Kho-Kho

-The 1923-24 saw the foundation of Inter School Sports Organization and Kho Kho was introduced to promote at the grass roots and consequently popularize the sports.
-The certainly conveyed the results and the game of Kho Kho mainly owe it to the efforts taken by Deccan Gymkhana and Hind Vijay Gmykhana.
-To develop expertise and skill in Kho Kho the then prevalent games of Langdi and Atya-Patya
+Year 1923-24 saw the foundation of Inter School Sports Organization and Kho Kho was introduced to promote at the grass roots and consequently popularize the sports.
+The initiative was taken by Deccan Gymkhana and Hind Vijay Gymkhana.
+To develop the expertise and skill in Kho Kho, the games of Langdi and Atya-Patya

 Akhil Maharashtra Sharirik Shikshan Mandal (Physical Education Institute) was set up in the year 1928 when Dr. Abasahib Natu of Pune, Shri.
-Mahabal Guruji of Nasik, Shri.
-Karmarkar Vaidya of Miraj and Dr. Mirajkar of Mumbai spared no efforts to negotiate with Kho-Kho experts and formulated the rules and regulations of the game which differed just a little from the existing rules of the Federation today.
+Mahabal Guruji of Nasik, Shri Karmarkar Vaidya of Miraj and Dr. Mirajkar of Mumbai spared no efforts to negotiate with Kho-Kho experts and formulated new rules and regulations of the game which differed just a little from the existing rules of the Federation today.
 Hind Vijay Gymkhana, Baroda and Deccan Gymkhana, Pune

 had their own codes of rules which were in variance with each other.
 The experts from around sixty Gymkhanas, in 1933, came together and evolved a joint code of rules under the banner of Akhil Maharashtra Sharirik Shikshan Mandal which was circulated all over the country with a few suggestions and alterations.
 A "new code" was taken on in 1935.